 Thomas P. Stossel

 Thomas P. Stossel was educated at Princeton University, USA and Harvard Medical School, USA.
 He trained in internal medicine at the Massachusetts General Hospital, USA and in hematology at Boston Children's and Peter Bent Brigham Hospitals, USA.
-He was Head of Hematology and Oncology at Massachusetts General Hospital from 1976 to 1991, Co-Director of the Hematology Division at Brigham & Women's Hospital, USA, through 2006, and is currently Director of the Division of Translational Medicine at that hospital and American Cancer Society Professor of Medicine at Harvard Medical School, USA.
+He was Head of Hematology and Oncology at Massachusetts General Hospital from 1976–1991, Co-Director of the Hematology Division at Brigham & Women's Hospital, USA through 2006, and is currently Director of the Division of Translational Medicine at that hospital and American Cancer Society Professor of Medicine at Harvard Medical School.
 In these positions he trained students who have gone on to leading academic positions in science and medicine around the world.

-He has been awarded honorary MD degrees from the Universities of Linköping, Sweden and Geneva, Switzerland.
+He has been awarded honorary MD degrees from the Universities of Linköping (Sweden) and Geneva (Switzerland).
 Dr Stossel has assisted his wife, Kerry Maguire DDS MSPH, in doing dental prevention and treatment in orphanages and a remote rural village in Zambia, and they have established a 5013c non-profit corporation, Options for Children in Zambia.
-Dr Stossel also has an Honorary Physician Position at University Teaching Hospital, Lusaka, Zambia, where he is working with Zambian physicians to improve management of sickle cell disease and at the Zambian Dental Training School, Lusaka, Zambia.
+Dr Stossel also has faculty appointments at University Teaching Hospital where he is working with Zambian physicians to improve management of sickle cell disease and at the Zambian Dental Training School, Lusaka, Zambia.

 David C. Dale

-Dr David C. Dale, Professor of Medicine at the University of Washington, USA, is a native of Knoxville, Tennessee, and graduated from Carson-Newman College, USA, and Harvard Medical School, USA.
-He trained in internal medicine at Massachusetts General Hospital Boston, USA, and the University of Washington Medical Center, USA.
-During six years at the National Institutes of Health, USA he developed a lasting interest in research on inflammation, neutrophils, and the clinical problems of neutropenia, an interest bridging the specialties of hematology, oncology and infectious diseases.
+Dr David C. Dale, Professor of Medicine at the University of Washington, USA, is a native of Knoxville, Tennessee, and a graduate of the Harvard Medical School, USA.
+He trained in internal medicine at Massachusetts General Hospital Boston, USA, and the University of Washington Medical Center, USA and received research training at the National Institutes of Health, National Institute of Allergy and Infectious Diseases, USA.
+His research interests are in inflammation, neutrophils, and the clinical problem of neutropenia, interests which link the specialties of hematology, oncology and infectious diseases.

-Dr Dale is actively involved in teaching, research and patient care at the University of Washington, where he served as Dean of the School of Medicine.
-He is a member of the American Society for Clinical Investigation, Association of American Physicians, American Clinical and Climatological Association, American Society of Hematology, Infectious Disease Society of America, American Society for Clinical Oncology and the American Medical Association.
+Dr Dale is actively involved in teaching, research and patient care at the University of Washington, where he served as Dean of the school of medicine.
+He is a member of the American Society for Clinical Investigation, Association of American Physicians, American Clinical and Climatological Association, American Society of Hematology, Infectious Disease Society of America, American Society for Clinical Oncology.

-He has served as President of the Society of General Internal Medicine, President of the Western Association of Physicians, President of the Medical Honor Society-Alpha Omega Alpha, President of the American College of Physicians (ACP) and Chair of the Board of Governors and as member of the Board of Regents of ACP.
+He has served as President of the American College of Physicians (ACP) and Chair of the Board of Governors and as member of the Board of Regents of ACP, President of the Society of General Internal Medicine, President of the Western Association of Physicians, and President of the Medical Honor Society-Alpha Omega Alpha.
 He is Editor-in-Chief Emeritus of the medical textbook, ACP Medicine and serves on the National Board of Sponsors for Physicians for Social Responsibility, and is Co-Director of the Severe Chronic Neutropenia International Registry.